jgkme/Add-Remote-Torrent/README.md

 We are working on a feature to make this process easier by allowing you to report issues directly from the extension.

 ## Changelog
+*   **v0.3.16 (2025-08-24):**
+    *   **Fix:** Corrected the uTorrent handler to ensure all API requests (not just token fetching) use the user-defined relative path.
+This resolves API call failures that occurred after a successful token fetch on servers with custom paths.
 *   **v0.3.15 (2025-08-24):**
     *   **Fix:** Implemented a robust fix for uTorrent connectivity by allowing users to specify a custom "Relative Path" in the server settings.
 This resolves CSRF token errors for non-standard WebUI paths (e.g., `/` or `/webui/`).
 *   **v0.3.14 (2025-08-24):**